What are the most spectacular roads in Ireland?

 Slea Head Drive is a very scenic loop route, beginning and ending in Dingle, Ireland.
 It showcases a large number of attractions and stunning views on the western end of the peninsula.
 It's one of the best coastal drives in the world.

-Conor Pass is a mountain pass at an elevation of 410m (1,345ft) above sea level located in County Kerry, Ireland.
-It’s one of the highest mountain roads in the country.
+Conor Pass is a mountain pass at an elevation of 410m (1,345ft) above sea level located in County Kerry, in Ireland.
+It’s one of the highest roads in the country.
 The road to the summit snakes through verdant vistas, and its view of the lakes below is the stuff of fairy tales.

 Healy Pass is a mountain pass at an elevation of 298m (977ft) above sea level, located on the boundary between Cork and Kerry counties, in the peninsular southwest region of Ireland.